Soft thumbprint cookies recipe made with leftover oat pulp. If you make oat milk at home, this is a great cookie recipe to use up the leftover pulp.

 - Add oat pulp and vanilla.
 Mix until a dough is formed.
 Do not overwork or knead the dough.

-- Coat the dough with 1 tablespoon of oil.
+- Coat the dough with 1 tablespoon of oil, as it will be quite sticky.

 - Place dough in a square mold.
 Press and stretch it to the edges.

-- Using your thumb or a round teaspoon, make a well in each square.
+- Using your thumb or a round-shaped teaspoon, make a well in each square.

 - Bake cookies for 25 minutes.